Tax

-In this guide, you’ll learn about the common business tax deadlines that entrepreneurs need to know.
-Identify the deadlines that apply to your business and save them to your calendar.
-Staying ahead of tax deadlines is the best way to maintain compliance and avoid IRS penalties throughout the year.
+In this article, you’ll learn about the common business tax deadlines that entrepreneurs need to know.
+Identify the deadlines that apply to your business and save them to your calendar so you can maintain compliance and avoid IRS penalties throughout the year.

 • Estimated quarterly tax payments are due four times a year.
-Key 2024 due dates are April 15, June 15, September 15, and January 15 (of the following year).
-Failure to make these payments can result in penalties.
+Key 2025 due dates are April 15, June 15, September 15, and January 15 of the following year (for businesses –C Corps/LLCs/S Corps – it’s December 15).

-Think of estimated tax payments as your quarterly check-in with the IRS.
-This means you’ll pay tax on your income four-times throughout the year using the estimated tax payment system.
+Think of quarterly estimated taxes as your check-in with the IRS.
+This means you’ll pay tax on your income four times throughout the year using the estimated tax payment system, with different filing requirements based on your business structure and employee status.

 While the specifics will differ depending on whether you’re filing as an individual or a corporation—sole proprietors, freelancers, S Corp shareholders, and all C Corps must make quarterly payments that adhere to business tax deadlines.